 First News Home iHub

 Activities are tailored to your child’s level based on the reading level you select for them on signing up.
-Every Monday morning during term time your iHub platform will be updated with new activities from the stories in that week’s First News.
+Every Monday morning (during term time) your Engage platform will be updated with new activities from the stories in that week’s First News, making it ideal for implementing your home-schooling routine.
 Discover:

 - Vocabulary puzzles